 The Mayor, Community Development Director, Common Council's Community Development Committee, and the Community Development Advisory Board review all submitted applications for adherence to HUD eligibility requirements and examine them with respect to the prioritized needs outlined in the City's Consolidated Plan.
-The Mayor takes into consideration the public comment and recommendations of the Board and then offers a final recommendation to the Common Council.
-Prior to the Council's vote, the recommended slate of projects is published in The Daily Freeman followed by a thirty-day public review and comment period.
-Following the comment period, the Common Council votes on the annual slate of activities and the Community Development Director submits the final plan to HUD for approval in May.
+The Mayor takes into consideration the public comments, recommendations of the Board and the City's 5 year Consolidated Plan.
+A public Notice will be published in The Daily Freeman followed by a thirty-day public review and comment period once the Annual Action Plan has been written.
+Following the comment period, the Community Development Director submits the final plan to HUD for approval.